 You can download an unofficial transcript from Banner: Login > Student Services > Academic Records > SODA > Click "Class History" link > Save as a PDF.
 You can also request an official transcript from the Registrar's office.

-Although some internships offer housing, most do not.
 Before you apply for an internship, be sure that you can figure out a place to live before you apply.
 Many students choose to live with relatives or friends during the summer.
-Also, many college campuses open up their dorms to summer interns for a reasonable rate.
 Carefully think through this issue while selecting your internships.
 The most challenging cities to find affordable housing are Nashville, New York City, and Washington, D.C.

-CLD's website has a list of summer housing resources for many locations in the United States, and we also offer a summer housing Google Groups site for Sewanee students and alumni who are seeking or offering housing.
+CLD's website has a list of summer housing resources for many locations in the United States, and we also offer a summer housing Google Group, Sewanee Housing Network, a listing resource for Sewanee students and alumni who are seeking or offering summer housing.

 Because some summer internships require that students receive academic credit from their college, Sewanee offers this option.
 The first step is for the student to fill out this Academic Credit for Summer Internships Request Form.
 Once Career & Leadership Development reviews and approves the academic credit request, the student registers for the SUMMER course (ITRN 100 – Non‐Degree Summer Internship), just they would all other classes.
 If you have any questions, please contact Career & Leadership Development at firstname.lastname@example.org or 931-598-1121.